 There seems to be a way to collect information about — well — everything.

-Now that includes our images, and more specifically the selfies that we informally snap and share.
+Nowadays that includes our images and more specifically the selfies that we informally snap and share.
 Parents of 21st Century digital kids need to know that data mining reaches ever farther into our lives, seeking information from our most spontaneous and casual digital image creating activities.

 To get a sense of how much you really know about the social networking world and the movers and shakers who are actively developing and tweaking it, take a social media quiz.
 The Big Social Media Quiz over at the Liberate Media website.